StackStorm/st2docs/docs/source/install/ewc_ha.rst

 ----------------
 To follow the stateless model, shipping custom st2 packs is now part of the deployment process.
-It means that ``st2 pack install`` won't work in a distributed environment and you have to bundle all the required packs into a Docker image that you could codify, version and distribute via preferred Docker registry, is it private or not.
+It means that ``st2 pack install`` won't work in a distributed environment and you have to bundle all the required packs into a Docker image that you could codify, version, package and distribute in a repeatable way.
 The responsibility of such Docker image is to hold pack content and their virtualenvs.
 So custom st2 pack Docker image you have to build is just read-only dirs that are shared with the corresponding st2 services in a cluster.

 For the convenience we created new ``st2-pack-install <pack1> <pack2> <pack3>`` command
 that'll help to install custom packs during the Docker build process without relying on DB and MQ connection.

-Helm chart brings helpers to simplify this experience like `stackstorm/st2pack-builder <https://hub.docker.com/r/stackstorm/st2packs-builder/>`_
+Helm chart brings helpers to simplify this experience like `stackstorm/st2pack:builder <https://hub.docker.com/r/stackstorm/st2packs/>`_
 Docker image and private Docker registry you can optionally enable in Helm values.yaml to push/pull your custom packs within a cluster easily.

 For more detailed instructions see `StackStorm/stackstorm-enterprise-ha#Installing packs in the cluster <https://github.com/StackStorm/stackstorm-enterprise-ha#Installing-packs-in-the-cluster>`_.

 .. note::
   There is an alternative approach, - sharing pack content via read-write-many NFS (Network File System) as :doc:`/reference/ha` recommends.
   As beta is in progress and both methods have their pros and cons, we'd like to hear your feedback and which way would work better for you.